cooljingle/memrise-ignore-current/README.md

 Then add the script using the following link: https://github.com/cooljingle/memrise-ignore-previous/raw/master/Memrise_Ignore_Previous.user.js

 After installing you can edit the shortcut key in the script (default corresponds to \` ), it has to be pressed outside of an input to activate.
-Additionally these is a link 'Ignore previous word' on the left side.
+Additionally these is a link 'Ignore Previous Word' on the left side.

+If you come across any issues or have a suggestion you can leave your feedback in the forum thread: https://community.memrise.com/t/userscript-ignore-previous-word/7658